 - Cloud-based storage.
 A good cloud storage service comes with a file management system for simplified access.
 However, cloud-based storage options have had cybersecurity and data privacy issues in the past.
 Companies also have less control over their data when using cloud-based storage, which may be good or bad depending on your circumstances.

 - Backup services.
 Using a dedicated backup service is simpler than traditional cloud storage.
 If you lose access to your files due to a malware attack, it can be as easy as hitting the restore button.
 However, most backup services have a monthly subscription fee.

 What backup strategy is best?

 Every backup solution has its advantages and disadvantages.
-Take the time to select an approach based on your company’s unique needs; for example, saving business-critical data to an external hard drive might not make sense for remote-only organizations or for those without IT professionals.
+Take the time to select an approach based on your company’s unique needs; for example, saving business-critical data to an external hard drive might not make sense for remote-only organizations or for those without enough IT experience.

 Be sure to ask the right questions before deciding on a backup solution.
 If using cloud storage, make sure the company has implemented stringent privacy controls.
 If you store a hard drive off-site, where do you keep it?
 What physical access controls are in place?
 What are the environmental conditions of this location?

 Many backup vendors offer the choice between “hot” or “cold” storage options.
 Hot backups or storage refers to data you or your company needs access to fast or frequently—such as business-critical files or data that's vital to daily operations.
 Hot storage is typically more expensive but offers the convenience of easy, quick accessibility.
 On the flip side, you won’t need to access all data regularly or in a rush.
 Cold storage would be beneficial for things like archived financial documents.